OpenReferralUK/human-services/pages/Data/DataStandardGuidance.md

 The standard determines the structure of responses to application programming interface (API) web methods that return service and related data.
 The [API is defined here](https://api.porism.com/ServiceDirectoryService/swagger-ui.html){:target="_blank"}.

+## Design Principle for Open Referral UK

 The standard provides for recording sufficient data to be able to identify a small target set of services that closely meet the needs of a prospective service user, as given by the user's location and circumstances.

 ## Open Referral UK and Open Referral

-The OpenReferral schema defines a structure for human services data.
+The OpenReferral schema defines a structure for [human services](https://en.wikipedia.org/wiki/Human_services) data - that is, a directory of services that meet human needs.
 Open Referral UK *extends* Open Referral to support richer data where needed.
 It then *constrains* the resultant schema by means of an *application profile* which says what fields are recommended for English use and what external vocabularies to reference.

 [![Schema Extension And Constraint](https://raw.githubusercontent.com/esd-org-uk/human-services/master/Resources/SchemaExtensionAndConstraint.png){:class="img-fluid"}](https://raw.githubusercontent.com/esd-org-uk/human-services/master/Resources/SchemaExtensionAndConstraint.png){:target="_blank"}

 The application profile reflects user needs identified by LGA work with pilot councils and [proposed changes](https://opencommunitystandard.github.io/specification/#proposed-changes){:target="_blank"} recommended by [OpenCommunity discovery work](https://opencommunity.org.uk/wp-content/uploads/2019/05/Report-OpenCommunity-Data-standards.pdf).
 The document [Community Services Data as an Application Profile of Open Referral](https://docs.google.com/document/d/16E59vkv2a1khiPHDZJfg00p6ukD1Dhe9z4EJZNxnkzA/edit?usp=sharing){:target="_blank"} assigns MoSCoW (Must, Should, Could, Won't) prioritisations to the proposed changes.

-The standard defined here reflects LGA findings combined with "Must have" changes recommended by OpenCommunity.
+The standard defined here reflects LGA findings combined with some "Must have" changes recommended by OpenCommunity.
+Further recommendations will be incorportaed in later releases in line with feedback from people implementing the standard.
+Issues and proposed changes are logged in the [Github Issues list](https://github.com/OpenReferralUK/human-services/issues).

-This Entity Relation Diagram shows the structure of data, distinguishing parts of the core Open Referral standard used from extensions introduced for Open Community.
+This Entity Relation Diagram shows the structure of data, distinguishing parts of the core Open Referral standard used from extensions introduced for Open Referral UK.

 [![LGA Application Profile Basic Entity Relationship Diagram](https://raw.githubusercontent.com/esd-org-uk/human-services/master/Resources/LGA_ApplicationProfileBasicEntityRelationshipDiagram.png){:class="img-fluid"}{:width="75%"}](https://raw.githubusercontent.com/esd-org-uk/human-services/master/Resources/LGA_ApplicationProfileBasicEntityRelationshipDiagram.png){:target="_blank"}